 If you feel you’re already extremely busy with work and have no time for learning to play guitar, if you’ve tried to learn guitar before and failed (or if you've experienced discouraging/slow progress), if you believe it is simply not possible to learn guitar unless you sit directly in-studio with a teacher, or, if you've wondered which method to use for learning to play guitar effectively (on-line videos versus in person with a local teacher, or via SKYPE 1-on-1 Guitar Lessons with an expert), then you should definitely continue reading below...

 My name is JAYE.
-They call me 'The Guitar Warrior', a nickname, given to me by my students, that symbolizes a 'Samurai' level of dedication to making a positive difference in the world via my craft.
-The perspective I am about to share is based on real-life experience of having taught 12,000+ students in my career so far (ranging from 5 to 82 years olds), including a vast number of community leaders, business executives, professional athletes, doctors, artists, truck drivers, business owners, and members of the work force from diverse industries that lead very busy lifestyles.
+They call me 'The Guitar Warrior', a nickname, given to me by my students, that symbolizes a 'Samurai' level of dedication to making a positive difference in the world via my craft 🙂 The perspective I am about to share is based on real-life experience of having taught 12,000+ students in my career so far (ranging from 5 to 82 years olds), including a vast number of community leaders, business executives, professional athletes, doctors, artists, truck drivers, business owners, and members of the work force from diverse industries that lead very busy lifestyles.
 Teaching acoustic and electric guitar is my deepest passion because, simply put, learning to play changes lives for the better.
 It brings peace, relaxation, joy, and balance when we most need it.
-The teaching approach I use is the culmination of 25 years of research and field work as a music educator, musicologist, and professional musician.
+The teaching approach I use is the culmination of 25+ years of research and field work as a music educator, musicologist, and professional musician.
 You can learn more about what I do, here: www.ArtistJAYE.com.
-My experiences have gifted me with a unique ability to successfully teach people of all ages, 1-on-1 online via Skype (locally and around the world), in a fun and powerful manner that makes online lessons with me even easier to follow than being in-studio.
+My experiences have gifted me with a unique ability to successfully teach people of all ages, 1-to-1 online via Skype (locally and around the world), in a fun and powerful manner that makes online webcam lessons with me even easier to follow than being in-studio.
 I believe, more than ever, that sharing music unites us.
 If music has always been in your heart, I suggest you sit back and take 5 minutes to read this article in its entirety…you may be pleasantly surprised by what you discover. _______ _____________________________